Travel guide

 Best timeNovember to March for cooler weather

-TicketingBook Burj Khalifa and desert safaris in advance
+TicketingBook Burj Khalifa in advance; reserve desert safari

 Good to know before you go